p4rkerw/SALSA/Tutorial/Tutorial.md

 1. Generate phased and annotated single cell allele-specific counts from a cellranger bam
 2. Analyze allele-specific counts

-STAGE 1: Steps 1-7 use p4rkerw/salsa:count_1.0, which is built on the broadinstitue/gatk:4.2.0.0 docker image with additional dependencies pre-installed:
+Stage 1: Steps 1-7 use p4rkerw/salsa:count_1.0, which is built on the broadinstitue/gatk:4.2.0.0 docker image with additional dependencies pre-installed:
 ```
 GATK 4.2.0.0
 bwa 0.7.17
-STAR 2.7.2a
+STAR 2.5.1b
 bcftools 1.9
 pysam 0.15.3
 shapeit 4.2
 WASP 0.3.4
 ```

-**Step 0: Download cellranger references** If you don't already have a GRCh38 cellranger reference download one from the 10X Genomics website.
+**Step 0: Download cellranger reference** If you don't already have a GRCh38 cellranger reference download one from the 10X Genomics website.
 10X Genomics routinely updates their references with each new cellranger build, but new references are often backwards-compatible.
 The refdata-gex-GRCh38-2020-A cellranger reference in this tutorial is compatible with the tutorial dataset on the 10X Genomics website.
 Feel free to use a different reference and/or dataset from their [collection](https://support.10xgenomics.com/single-cell-gene-expression/datasets), but make sure that it's aligned to GRCh38 so it matches the GATK bundle resources.
 ```
 # cellranger reference for scRNA analysis GRCh38 / hg38
 reference=/g/reference